hedronvision/bazel-make-cc-https-easy/README.md

 This should work seamlessly for macOS, Android, iOS, and the other Apple platforms.

 If you'd like it for Linux or Windows, we'd love your help.
-It should be a fair bit easier to add support than to do yourself from scratch.
+It should be a fair bit easier to add support than to do it yourself from scratch.
 We'll help guide.
 And your code will then work across platforms for free.
 Plus, you'll be helping everyone out.
 Please reach out on the linked issue when you start up on it, just to make sure people don't duplicate efforts.
 - Linux: https://github.com/hedronvision/bazel-make-cc-https-easy/issues/6
 - Windows: https://github.com/hedronvision/bazel-make-cc-https-easy/issues/5